 An aircraft taking off and landing down

-But that only happens when it is flying in the sky at the desired altitude and speed, this is the time when it can fly at the steady-state uniform motion.
+But that only happens when it is flying in the sky at the desired altitude and speed, this is the time when it can fly at a steady-state uniform motion.

 But before reaching that desired altitude, an aircraft has to accelerate from zero.
 Similarly, while landing, it will have to deaccelerate.
 Therefore, as a result, it will display a motion that is a non-uniform one.